haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 Work individually or in pairs.
 Complete the exercise and write a short reflection.
 Include at the following:

-1. Download 9_Exercise_data.zip from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.
+1. Download the date from the data sources given above, save it in a folder for this exercise.
 And importing the spreadsheet data as point layers
 2. Finding where the respondents from Töölö and Vuosaari (neighbourhoods in Helsinki) prefer and don’t prefer to have windmills
 	- Discovering the standard deviational ellipses of the preferences of respondents from Töölö and Vuosaari.
 3. Visualizing and composing at least 3 maps of the NIMBY attitudes, including: